sclz/kmers/README.md

 Suppose you want to perform K-mer analysis with K=21 on the files in the "data_input" folder and save the results in the "results" folder, using a temporary directory named "temp":

 ```
-./script_kmer.sh 21 data_input results temp
+./kmers_count.sh 21 data_input results temp
 ```

 ## Notes

-- Ensure that Docker is installed and configured correctly to run the "kmc" and "kmc_tools" commands.
+- Ensure that Docker is installed and configured correctly to run the "bedtools", "kmc" and "kmc_tools" commands.
 - The results of the K-mer analysis will be available in text files in the output folder with the "_kmers.txt" extension.
-- Ensure that the script file has the correct execute permissions (`chmod +x script_kmer.sh`).
+- Ensure that the script file has the correct execute permissions (`chmod +x kmers_count.sh`).

-# K-mer to table Script Documentation
+# K-mer Count R Script Documentation

 ## Introduction